 6. Highly developed project leadership, management and creative production skills.
 Private sector experience highly regarded.

 7. Demonstrated performance in delivering financial and reputational results.

 Aboriginal and Torres Strait Islander people and those from culturally diverse backgrounds are encouraged to apply.
 The Museum is an equal employment opportunity workplace.

 The Museum is committed to ensuring a child-safe and child-friendly environment.
 All employees are expected to demonstrate a commitment to, and support for, these principles in theory and practice.

 To be eligible to apply for this vacancy, applicants must:

-- Undergo a number of pre-employment checks, which includes a police records check.
+· undergo pre-employment checks, including a police records check.